varunrpillai/karma-iOS-AWS-FBLogin/README.md

 # karma-iOS-AWS-FBLogin

 #### karma is a self initiated 3 day(2 day design+coding and 1 day testing + clean up + release) hackathon project.
-This project demonstrates my knowledge related to Objective-C coding, handling storyboard changes, Model-View-Controller, learning new technologies and integrating it with the project like Amazon Web Services (AWS) - Dynamo DB(NoSql DB) , Facebook login Service etc. Also, I had to write few lines of swift code for AWS support and made those methods called from objective-C .
+This project excercise consists of Objective-C coding, handling storyboard changes, Model-View-Controller design decisions, learning new technologies and integrating it with the project such as Amazon Web Services (AWS) - Dynamo DB(NoSql DB) , Facebook login Service etc. Also, I had to write few lines of swift code for AWS support and made those methods called from objective-C .

 Karma app is indeed meant to be a simple app but it has some features which makes it unique and others existing apps does not provide.
 The purpose of this app are